Coney Island Dog Bite Lawyer

 Strict Liability Laws for Coney Island

-In Coney Island, New York, dog owners are subject to strict liability laws if their dog attacks a person or another domesticated animal.
-This means the owner of the dog may be held liable and forced to pay for all relevant medical expenses, as well as certain non-medical damages such as pain and suffering.
+In New York, dog owners are subject to strict liability laws if their dog attacks a person or another domesticated animal.
+As a Coney Island attorney can further explain, this means the owner of the dog may be held liable and forced to pay for all relevant medical expenses for the bite, as well as certain non-medical damages such as pain and suffering.

 In strict liability states, the plaintiff is not required to prove the dog has dangerous propensities, and all dogs will be viewed equally in the eyes of the law regardless of previous temperament.
 The law does, however, specify that individuals who provoke dogs to attack them in some way may not be able to recover damages for their injuries.

 Establishing Responsibility After an Attack

 Depending on the nature of an attack, a plaintiff may be able to name more than one defendant.
 Dog bites often occur on someone else’s property, and when this happens, the person who owns the property can be held liable.
 Depending on the circumstances, any of the following parties can be named as a defendant after an attack:

 - Parents of owner (if the owner is under the age of 18)